Términos Generales y Condiciones de TONALITY GmbH, Weroth, Germany

 (1) If packaging other than standard packaging is requested by the customer or if the transport shall be done on squared timber or reusable pallets, this will be invoiced separately to the customer.

 (2) The customer is entitled to return, at his own transportation cost, the reusable pallets on which our goods were delivered, provided they are in a good condition.
-He will then receive a credit note in the amount stated in our price list.
 The customer may not return more pallets than he received.

 § 8 Material Defects